Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 (1467050592.567418, 'Event set')
 ```

-When we imported our module `str_encode_thread`, the import lock was acquired by the MainThread.
-When our custom thread tried to execute the `value.encode('latin-1')`, the stdlib tried to import the `encoding.latin_1` module which blocks as the import lock is already held by the MainThread.
-We then block the MainThread by doing `event.wait(10)` and both threads are blocked for 10 seconds, too bad...
-When the wait timeouts, the `import str_encode_thread` ends, releasing the import lock which awakens our custom thread that can continue.
+When we imported our module `str_encode_thread`, the import lock was acquired by the MainThread, so when our custom thread tried to execute the `value.encode('latin-1')` the stdlib tried to import the `encoding.latin_1` module which is blocked since the import lock is already held by the MainThread.
+We then block the MainThread by doing `event.wait(10)` and then both threads are blocked for 10 seconds, too bad...
+While the wait times out, the `import str_encode_thread` ends, releasing the import lock which wakes up our custom thread.

-If we hadn't set a maximum timeout for the event, we would have deadlocked our Python interpreter forever!
+If we hadn't set a maximum timeout for the event, we could have deadlocked our Python interpreter forever!

-With threads, there is no magic solution.
-You may wonder what would happen if you manually imported a module without using the lock?
-It may "solve" the deadlocks but may also raise a new type of fun bugs.
+When dealing with threads, there is no magic solution.
+You might wonder what would have happened if you manually imported a module without using a lock, but It would only "solve" the deadlock by raising additional fun bugs.

-For example, when you do `time.strptime`, it tries to import the `_strptime` module in a non-safe manner, which may trigger some hard-to-debug issues, like [this boto issue](https://github.com/boto/boto/issues/1898) and [the corresponding Python bug page](http://bugs.python.org/issue7980).
-This problem can be solved by doing `import _strptime` earlier in the main thread because the thread will not block due to the lock and not see an incomplete module.
+For example, when you call `time.strptime`, it tries to import the `_strptime` module in a non-safe manner, which may trigger some hard-to-debug issues, like [this boto issue](https://github.com/boto/boto/issues/1898) and [the corresponding Python bug page](http://bugs.python.org/issue7980).
+This problem can be solved by doing `import _strptime` earlier in the main thread so the thread won’t block due to the lock or see an incomplete module.

 # Python 3 is the future

 But why did it works in Python 3?
-In addition to breaking all your imports name and forcing you to put `.encode` and `.decode` everywhere in your code (which is a good thing!), the import lock was refactored in Python 3 and [the global import lock is now per module](https://mail.python.org/pipermail/python-dev/2013-August/127902.html).
+In addition to breaking all your import names and forcing you to put `.encode` and `.decode` everywhere in your code (which is a good thing!), the import lock was refactored in Python 3, and [global import locking is now handled per-module](https://mail.python.org/pipermail/python-dev/2013-August/127902.html).
 You're now less likely to trigger the problem.

 # We should all use Python 3

-It was a very nasty bug, but it was also very fun to dig into the less known mechanisms of Python.
+It may have been a very nasty bug, but it was  pretty fun to dig into one of the lesser known mechanisms of Python.

-**TLDR**: In Python 2, there is a single reentrant lock that will block your threads if they try to do an import while the lock is held by another thread.
+**TL;DR**: In Python 2, there is a single reentrant lock that will block your threads if they try to import something while the lock is held by another thread.
 In Python 3, the import lock is now per module.